Saginaw, Michigan

-Saginaw was a thriving lumber town in the 19th century and an important industrial city and manufacturing center throughout much of the 20th century.
-During the late 20th century, its industry and strong manufacturing presence declined, leading to increased unemployment, crime, and a population decline.
-Neighboring communities, such as Saginaw Charter Township, saw subsequent population increases while the city itself is projected to return to normal population growth after the decades-long structural changes to the economy.
+Saginaw (/ˈsægᵻnɔː/) is a city in Saginaw County, Michigan, United States, and its county seat.
+It had a population of 44,202 at the 2020 census.
+Located along the Saginaw River, Saginaw is adjacent to Saginaw Charter Township and considered part of Greater Tri-Cities region of Central Michigan.
+The Saginaw metropolitan area had a population of 190,124 in 2020, while the Tri-Cities area had 377,474 residents.

-Economic development is focused on comparative advantages in innovation, clean energy, and continued manufacturing exports.
-The city continues to have a higher proportion of manufacturing jobs than the US average.
+Established as a fort following the 1819 Treaty of Saginaw, Saginaw was a thriving lumber town in the 19th century.
+It was an important industrial city and manufacturing center throughout much of the 20th century due to its automobile and automotive parts production led by General Motors.
+As part of the Rust Belt, its industry and strong manufacturing presence declined, leading to increased unemployment, crime, and a population decline.
+Modern economic development is focused on comparative advantages in innovation, clean energy, and continued manufacturing exports.
+However, the city continues to have a higher proportion of manufacturing jobs than the U.S. average.